PMabwa/CapeTown_AirBnB_Capstone_Project/README.md

    - Use the model output to adjust pricing based on location, property type, seasonality, and other key factors identified.

 2. **Recommender System**:
-   - Use the SVD-based recommendation model to provide personalized listing suggestions for guests based on review sentiment.
+   - Use the BaselineOnly recommendation model to provide personalized listing suggestions for guests based on review sentiment.
    - Sentiment scores are calculated using the VADER sentiment analyzer, and listings with higher sentiment scores are prioritized for recommendations.

 ### Recommendations for Airbnb Hosts